serokell/blog-posts/Introduction to Free Monads/article.md

 pure ((),2)
 ```

+The first line of output corresponds to `get`.
+While it doesn't modify the state, it's still an action, so the `state change` line is still printed.
+The second line corresponds to `put $ i + 1`, which naturally changes the state to `2`.
+The third line corresponds to `pure ()`, but it also outputs the end state.

 Let's summarize what we've learned so far.
 We can take any usual base functor for some monad, and get a `Monad` instance "for free".
-The caveat is that we need to define the semantics of this monad separately by writing an interpreter.
+The catch is that we need to define the semantics of this monad separately by writing an interpreter.

 ### List as a free monad